pennylane-hq/jean_test_front/README.md

 ### API client

-The repository include an Axios client.
+The repository includes an Axios client.

 Before using it, please add the token you received in `/src/app/index.tsx`.
 If you do not have one, please contact us.